Christian-TUM-Makerspace/Tissue-Culture-Rotator_-_repair-and-OD_measuring/README.md

 Some specific programs, devices etc. used in this project:
 Arduino IDE, [FastAccelStepper library](https://github.com/gin66/FastAccelStepper), ESP32, Inventor, China Lasercutter.

+## Status of the project (30.
+April 2021)

 This is not a simple project to copy (yet).
-You need knowledge about the topics mentioned above, except CAD maybe.
+You need knowledge about the topics mentioned above.

 Many problems could be solved and almost every aspect could be improved.
 Mostly it would not take much time.
 Maybe the project will be continued in winter semester 2021/22.

 ## There are important READMEs in the subfolders